 Section 1.
 Directors to govern.
-The government of this Society shall be vested in a Board of Directors, which shall consist of the officers, the directors from each state or province which is a member of NCWSS, and four Directors at Large consisting of the chairpersons of the Extension, Graduate Student, Industry, and Resident Education Committees.
+The government of this Society shall be vested in a Board of Directors, which shall consist of the officers, and eight Directors at Large consisting of three Strategic Planning committee members representing the Eastern, Central, and Western regions of the Society and the chairpersons of the Strategic Planning, Extension, Graduate Student, Industry, and Resident Education Committees.
+The President shall act as chairperson of the board.